 In truth, five years passed before the first class even met, despite the trustees having received a gift of thousands of acres of land from the General Assembly.
 “Why the delay?”
 I asked professor Dugi.

 “Just because a college is chartered doesn’t mean a William & Mary magically appears in the forest,” he said.
 (Gazette readers may already be familiar with professor Dugi, who was recently interviewed for the article “I cannot tell a lie?
 An investigation into Washington’s campaign contributions.”)

-The many challenges to birthing Transylvania included a lack of money (the gift of unsurveyed property being hard to rent or sell) — and the perils of the frontier, which took the lives of six of the school’s first 13 trustees, made it a rare occasion when they were able to gather a quorum for an official meeting.
+The many challenges to birthing Transylvania included a lack of money (the gift of unsurveyed property being hard to rent or sell) and the perils of the frontier, which took the lives of six of the school’s first 13 trustees.
+Being able to gather a quorum for an official meeting was a rare occasion.

 Finally, in February 1785 board chair David Rice opened his cabin near Danville for students to attend classes.
 But they lacked luxuries like books and paper (the latter not being as big of a deal because they lacked writing utensils too).
 Transylvania did manage to find a teacher, Rice’s son-in-law, but he lasted only a year, and after he left, the school apparently shut its doors until the move to Lexington three years later.